 Uzbekistan GDP Growth Rate (%)

 Uzbekistan Stock Exchange Index

-Founded on 8th April 1994, the Tashkent Stock Exchange was established for the privatization of state-owned companies which were reorganized and partially privatized throughout the 1990’s.
+Founded on 8th April 1994, the Tashkent Stock Exchange was established for the privatization of state-owned companies which were reorganized and partially privatized throughout the 1990s.
 This led to a broad shareholder base and better wealth distribution amongst the population, relative to other ex-Soviet satellite countries.
-Currently the Tashkent Stock Exchange lists 131 companies with a market capitalization of USD 2.3 billion as of October 2018 and had its first ever IPO, Kvarts on 11th April 2018.
+The Tashkent Stock Exchange lists 104 companies with a market capitalization of USD 5 billion as of November 2022 and had its first-ever IPO, Kvarts on 11th April 2018.